duonghan/dotfiles/README.md

 [![](http://i.imgur.com/0o48UoR.png)](https://github.com/duonghan)

 ## License
-This project is licensed under the MIT License © 2018
+This project is licensed under the MIT License © 2018 - see the [LICENSE.md](./LICENSE.md) file for details